-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 Here are a few points to consider when pitching as a guest poster:

 - Make each pitch personal.
 Find out who the managing person is and call them by their first name.
-Research that person to get a feel of their language (Big words?
+Research that person to get a feel of their language.
+Do they use big words?
 Small words?
-Hobbies? etc.).
+Hobbies?
+Etc.

 - Talk informally.
-You do not want them to feel as though they are reading a script.
+You do not want them to feel like they are reading a script.

 - Keep your initial email short and to the point.